CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/architecture.md

 - `workflow_backend: cromwell`

 ::::tip[Backend choice]
 Bash workflows are direct and transparent.
-Snakemake, native Nextflow, and Cromwell workflows provide backend-managed orchestration for bundled CBIcall workflows.
+Snakemake, Nextflow, and Cromwell can provide backend-managed orchestration for CBIcall-native workflows when those workflows produce the CBIcall output contract.
 External nf-core workflows are also launched through the Nextflow backend, but their test data, containers, and references are managed by nf-core/Nextflow rather than by the CBIcall resource bundle.